Enhancing Routing Security in IoT: Performance Evaluation of RPL Secure Mode under Attacks: Discussions

 \subsection{Observations}

-\begin{itemize} \item Using RPL in PSM (and by extension, the ASM) can mitigate the external adversaries of the Blackhole, Selective-Forward, and Neighbor attacks, as long as the adversary does not run \gls{rpl} in any secure mode. \item RPL's performance using PSM (without the replay protection mechanism) is similar to that when using UM, but with the added benefit of mitigating the external adversaries of the BH, SF, and Neighbor attacks as investigated in this paper. \item RPL's secure modes cannot mitigate out-of-band Wormhole attacks (with NullRDC protocol at the Link layer) as their adversaries can operate external to the network. \item It is worth mentioning that we ran another experiment (using ContikiMAC) which had the external adversary running RPL in PSM while not knowing the encryption key used by the legitimate nodes.
+\begin{itemize} \item Using \gls{rpl} in \gls{psmrpl} (and by extension, the \acrshort{asmrpl}) can mitigate the external adversaries of the Blackhole, Selective-Forward, and Neighbor attacks, as long as the adversary does not run \gls{rpl} in any secure mode. \item \gls{rpl}'s performance using \gls{psmrpl} (without the replay protection mechanism) is similar to that when using \acrshort{umrpl}, but with the added benefit of mitigating the external adversaries of the BH, SF, and Neighbor attacks as investigated in this paper. \item \gls{rpl}'s secure modes cannot mitigate out-of-band Wormhole attacks (with the NullRDC protocol at the Link layer) as their adversaries can operate external to the network. \item It is worth mentioning that we ran another experiment (using ContikiMAC) that had the external adversary running \gls{rpl} in \gls{psmrpl} while not knowing the encryption key used by the legitimate nodes.
 The results from that experiment were identical to the PSM-E experiment except for the Neighbor attack scenario, which was successfully launched.
-Since each type of \gls{rpl} control messages has its unique \gls{icmp} "Code" value, with the secure versions having different values than the unsecure ones, only a node that runs \gls{rpl} in PSM/ASM could identify the secure versions of \gls{rpl} control messages.
-Hence, the adversary was able to identify \gls{rpl}'s secure \gls{dio} messages and replay them. \item Enabling RPL's replay protection mechanism will significantly reduce the effect of Neighbor attacks on \gls{pdr} and \gls{e2e} latency.
+Since each type of \gls{rpl} control messages has its unique \gls{icmp} "Code" value, with the secure versions having different values than the unsecure ones, only a node that runs \gls{rpl} in \gls{psmrpl}/\acrshort{asmrpl} could identify the secure versions of \gls{rpl} control messages.
+Hence, the adversary was able to identify \gls{rpl}'s secure \gls{dio} messages and replay them. \item Enabling \gls{rpl}'s replay protection mechanism will significantly reduce the effect of Neighbor attacks on \gls{pdr} and \gls{e2e} latency.
 However, in its current implementation, it will increase the power consumption as well, which can lead to energy depletion of the devices.
-In theory, an adversary can replay \gls{dio} messages regularly to keep the affected nodes always busy with the consistency checks, leading to depletion of their energy and to shutdown. \item RPL's secure modes require more memory and storage spaces than the unsecured mode, which means not all \gls{iot} devices can use them -- see \S\ref{EvalSetup}. \end{itemize}
+In theory, an adversary can replay \gls{dio} messages regularly to keep the affected nodes always busy with the consistency checks, leading to depletion of their energy and shutdown. \item \gls{rpl}'s secure modes require more memory and storage spaces than the unsecured mode, which means not all \gls{iot} devices can use them -- see \S\ref{EvalSetup}. \end{itemize}